librerpi/rpi-open-firmware/docs/hvs.md

 # display list information

+on VC4, the display list starts at base + 0x2000, on VC6 its at base + 0x4000

+the displaylist is 0x4000 bytes long

 a display list is a series of planes in the dlist memory, followed by a `SCALER_CTL0_END` flag

 for example: `[CTL(valid,...), POS0, POS2, POS3, POINT0, POINTCTX, PITCH0, CTL(END)]` would be a list containing just one plane